-- 1. Locate and remove motor retention screw located near the top of each vertical column (on the outside behind the bulb seal). - 2.
-Bend back the wipe seal and visually locate motor. - 3.
-Pull the motor up until disengaged, about 1/2".
+- Locate and remove motor retention screw located near the top of each vertical column. - 2.
+Bend back the wipe seal and visually locate motor. - Pull the motor up until disengaged, about 1/2".
 Replace the motor retention screw to hold the motor in this position. - 4.
 Repeat this process for both sides of the slide room. - 5.
 Push or pull the slide room back in to the opening, keeping the side of the slide room relatively even. - 6.
 Re-engage motor to be ready for travel. - 7.
 The room must be travel locked to keep room in place for road travel.